juancortez/shpeaustin/README.md

  7. Copy those credentials and replace them with the existing /private_credentials *.json file
  8. Verify that the binding was succesful by running the node application.
 The terminal should output {Connected to Redis}

+### Redis Database
+When the node application first runs, the application populates the database with the data.
+After each subsequent run, the application loads data from the database, which enables quicker performance.
+To clear the database, set the clearRedisDatabase variable in the models/global.js file to TRUE and re run the server.
+Don't forget to reset the variable to false so it doesn't clear the database after each run.

 ## Connecting Bluemix to GoDaddy Account
  1. Follow the directions in the [Using Custom Domain Names In Bluemix][] to set up routes on Bluemix.
  2. Follow the directions in the [Linking godaddy domain to my bluemix web Application][] article to set up CName Alias.
  3. It may take a couple of [minutes to hours][] for the changes to propagate.